mcvm-launcher/mcvm/docs/Packages/Declarative.md

 - `properties`: The changes to apply if the conditions are satisfied.
 - `properties.relations`: Package relations to include.
 These are appended to the other relations
 - `properties.notices`: A list of messages to display to the user.

-# The purpose of host ID instructions

-These should be set even if the addons for the package are not downloaded from that website.
-These will allow mcvm to make smart decisions in the future and automatically replace files downloaded from these sites with the correct packages and prevent file duplication.